python/cpython/Doc/library/xml.etree.elementtree.rst

    Parses an XML section into an element tree. *source* is a filename or file object containing XML data. *parser* is an optional parser instance.
-If not given, the standard XMLTreeBuilder parser is used.
-Returns an ElementTree instance.
+If not given, the standard :class:`XMLParser` parser is used.
+Returns an :class:`ElementTree` instance.

 .. function:: ProcessingInstruction(target[, text])